MicrosoftDocs/security/compass/incident-response-process.md

 Executive and board-level communications for incident response can be challenging if not practiced or anticipated.
 Make sure you have a communication plan to manage progress reporting and expectations for recovery.

 ## Incident response process

-Responding to incidents can be done effectively from both technical and operations perspectives with these recommendations.

-### Process

 Use this general guidance about the incident response process for your security staff as needed.